 How Much to Tip

-The amount you tip will depend on how long the movers take, how difficult the move was - were there stairs or did they have to move awkward pieces that took time to move?
-The rule of thumb is to tip 5-10% of the total cost which is then divided between the movers.
-For example, if you're moving the contents of a three-bedroom house a long distance with a total move cost of $2300 you should give each set of movers $115 dollars to split between the number of people helping you move.
+The amount you tip will depend on how long the movers take and how difficult the move was - were there stairs, was there a steep yard or driveway to maneuver, or did they have to handle awkward pieces that took time to move?
+The rule of thumb is to tip 5 percent to 10 percent of the total cost, which is then divided between the movers.
+For example, if you're moving the contents of a three-bedroom house a long distance, with a total move cost of $2300, you should give each set of movers $115 dollars to split between the number of people helping you move.

-If you received amazing service with the movers going beyond what was expected, tips can reach up to 10%.
-But the movers need to be really good, really helpful and do something outside of their normal duties, such as helping with last minute packing and moving, taking the time to carefully wrap fragile item or help you find a missing cat.
-That's definitely the sign of a really good and caring mover.
+If you received amazing service with the movers, going above and beyond what was expected, tips can reach up to 10 percent.
+But the movers need to be really good, really helpful, and do something outside of their normal duties, such as helping with last minute packing and moving, taking the time to carefully wrap fragile items, or staying a bit longer to help you carefully unpack and set up your grandmother's dining table without scratching it, or the floor.
+That's definitely the sign of a really good and courteous mover.

 When Not to Tip

-If you have a bad experience with a mover, then don't feel the need to tip or provide anything extra.
+If you have a bad experience with a moving crew, then don't feel the need to tip or provide anything extra.